-- 20(1) The provisions of this further amended Scheme will have immediate effect. - 20(2) Any steps taken under any previous version of the Scheme shall be deemed to have been taken by the FRC or the Conduct Committee, as appropriate, under this Scheme as amended by the FRC with effect from 8 December 2014.
+- 201) The provisions of this further amended Scheme will have immediate effect. - 20(2) Any steps taken under any previous version of the Scheme shall be deemed to have been taken by the FRC, the Board, the Conduct Committee or the People Committee, as appropriate, under this Scheme as amended by the FRC with effect from January 2021.